 MarketTrak's Forecast of the SP500

 Notices/Comments: Welcome back!
-The 1-day network model remains long for trading on Monday.
-Keep tight stops.
-All three swing trade models remain long.
+Our 1-day network model remains long for trading on Thursday.
+Keep tight stops as the market is overbought and the signal (ANO) weakened.
+I expect a brief pullback here.
+Two of the three swing trade models are long.

 If this page does not look current, try refreshing it by pressing the CTRL and F5 keys.

 Visit our Twitter page for early forecast updates and system information.
 A Twitter account is not needed.

 Forecast Models: There are four neural network models and three swing trade models.
 The models are optimized to maximize the total return over the last two months.
 All models are experimental and are presented here for information purposes only.
 Their accuracy, which varies considerably over time, is usually greater than 72 percent based on a 90 day average.
 Additional details about the neural network model is provided here.

 All four neural network models forecast the SP500 and differ only in their forward slope length in days.
 Three of the four are long-term models and the fourth is a 1-day model.
 The interpretation of the long-term forecasts needs some discussion.
 The three long-term models ANO values and ANO trend strength arrows are shown in the Summary above.
 These forecasts are a prediction of the direction of the forward slope and therefore there will be a delay in the expected change in index prices.
 The delay is about one-half of the forecast horizon days away.
 This means that if the 10-day model goes negative today, we would expect the market to turn down in about 5 days.
 Click here for details on long-term slopes.